Submergence (film): Symbolism

 The individual missions are essentially an immersion process for both characters.
-She is literally immersed in her work and physically submerged in deep water.
+She is figuratively immersed in her work and physically submerged in deep water.
 More is immersed and getting deeper into the world of terrorism.
-The 2 opposed career choices and missions represent the truth of science and that of man's impact on the earth (and himself.)

-Danielle's character is attracted to the biological constructs of nature, while More's purpose in Normandy was to visit the man-made World War 2 bunkers of Nazi occupation.
+The two opposed, yet important, career choices and missions represent the truth of science and that of man's impact on the earth (and himself).
+Under torture, More is confronted with Islamic doctrine, Allah and the importance of "Jihad."
+Religion being a construct of humanity whereas Danielle is searching for the beginnings of life on a pure scientific level.
+Danielle's character is attracted to the biological constructs of nature, while More's purpose in Normandy was to visit the man-made World War 2 bunkers of Nazi occupation.Both careers have massive implications to humanity, but they grow distant from their directives in life and more embracing of their personal relationship.
+As with many morales, "Love" is the meaning of life.

 Presumably, because Danielle foresees her death as the deep unending darkness of the sea floor, her appearance in bright overwhelming light at the end is an indication that More survives and they reunite as he awakens in the hospital.
-The ending is left open, but the implication is life.
+The ending is left open, but the implication is life-not just finding life(Danielle) or saving life(More) but through humanity's ability to love.

 Production

 In November 2015, Alicia Vikander, and James McAvoy joined the cast of the film, with Wim Wenders directing the film, from a screenplay by Erin Dignam, based upon the novel by J.M Ledgard.
 In January 2016, Embankment Films came on board to handle the international sales for the film.
 In April 2016, Celyn Jones joined the cast of the film.

 Fernando Velazquez composed the film's score.